 Danny has presented and published twenty eight papers in the field of operations research, mining operations, exploration analysis, and project economics.
 In addition, he served as expert witness in over twenty legal cases involving mining properties and operations.
 He is qualified as an expert in the field of mining operations and economics in state and federal district courts.

 Ebrahim K. Tarshizi is the founder and director of the MSOS Lab in the Mining Engineering Department at University of Nevada, Reno.
-He is currently a Ph.D. student in Geo-Engineering and a Master's candidate in MBA at UNR.
+He is currently a Ph.D. candidate in Geo-Engineering and a Master's candidate in MBA with emphasis in Mineral Economics at UNR.

 Ebrahim received his first master's degree in Mining Engineering with a graduate minor in Business Administration from UNR.
 He also earned his bachelor's degree in Mining-Exploration Engineering in 2004, Iran.
 His current research broadly focuses on mine systems optimization using simulation and animation methods.
 Ebrahim has received the award for Outstanding Ph.D.
 Student in Mining Engineering from the UNR Mackay School of Earth Sciences and Engineering in 2013.